Mastodonsaurus

 Mastodonsaurus (meaning "teat tooth lizard") is an extinct genus of temnospondyl amphibian from the Middle Triassic of Europe.
-It belongs to a Triassic group of temnospondyls called Capitosauria, characterized by their large body size, large flattened skulls, and probably mainly aquatic lifestyles.
-Mastodonsaurus remains one of the largest amphibians known, and may have exceeded 6 meters (20 feet) in length.
+It remains one of the largest amphibians known in the fossil record, and may have exceeded 6 meters (20 feet) in length.
+Mastodonsaurus belongs to a Triassic group of stereospondyl temnospondyls called Capitosauria, characterized by their large body size, large flattened skulls, and probably predatory aquatic lifestyles analogous to some later crocodilian reptiles.

+The gigantic size of Mastodonsaurus made it a top predator in lakes, swamps, river deltas, and other freshwater and brackish aquatic ecosystems.
+Huge jaws equipped with enlarged fangs and tusks, along with a powerful tail, suggest it was an underwater ambush hunter.
+Mastodonsaurus would have preyed mainly on fish and on smaller amphibians, but likely took on terrestrial animals that ventured into water as well.
+Given its heavy body mass and its relatively small limbs, Mastodonsaurus likely could not crawl onto land after reaching larger growth stages.

 Description

 Illustration of Mastodonsaurus skull, showing the "third eye" pineal foramen in the skull roof and the pairs of orbits, nostrils, and mandible tusk openings, as well as sensory sulci on the face and the otic notches and the double condyle to attach to the neck vertebrae at the back of the skull.
 The left half shows the pitted texture of the skull surface while the other half indicates the separate bones that make up the skull.